Wily seal that cruised to pond surrenders at police station

 The gray seal first appeared earlier this month in Shoe Pond in the city of Beverly, northeast of Boston.
 The animal is believed to have traveled to the pond from the sea via a river and drainage pipes.

-The seal quickly became a local attraction and even named “Shoebert” after its chosen pond.
+The seal quickly became a local attraction and was even named “Shoebert” after his chosen pond.

 Firefighters and wildlife experts used boats and giant nets in an effort to capture the wily animal Thursday, but gave up after several fruitless hours.
 Early Friday morning, however, Shoebert left the pond, crossed a parking lot and appeared outside the side door of the local police station looking, according to a police statement, “for some help.”